-As a result, you must have at least 16GB of RAM, but if you can go higher, that’s even better, but you don’t need more than 32gig of ram.
+As a result, you must have at least 16GB of RAM, but if you can go higher, that’s even better, but you don’t need more than 32 gigabytes of RAM.

 As a visual developer, one of the most crucial factors to consider when purchasing a PC is the graphics card (also known as a video card).

 Previously, the processor handled most of the hard lifting in video editing.
-Still, graphic cards now handle most of the load, making editing quicker and smoother on applications like Premiere Pro and After Effects.
+Still, graphic cards now handle most of the load, making editing quicker and smoother on Premiere Pro and After Effects.